 General Manager & Chief Information Officer

-Faiz Hanif leads an international team of information technology professionals that design, develop, and support the digital tools and products used by Rotary International and Rotary Foundation staff and Rotary clubs worldwide.
-His team also ensures Rotary’s technology is compliant with global industry standards.
+Faiz Hanif leads an international team of information technology professionals who design, develop, and support the digital tools and products used by Rotary International and Rotary Foundation staff members and Rotary clubs worldwide.
+His team also ensures that Rotary’s technology is compliant with global industry standards.

-Faiz has over 15 years of technology experience across multiple industries.
-Prior to Rotary, Hanif worked in various leadership capacities at companies including McDonald’s Corporation, HAVI, Foley and Lardner., LLP.
+Hanif has more than 15 years of technology experience across multiple industries.
+Before joining Rotary, he held leadership positions at companies including McDonald’s Corp., HAVI, and Foley & Lardner LLP.

 Head of Global People & Talent (formerly Human Resources)

 Kristopher Newbauer oversees all aspects of employment, including talent acquisition, employee relations, performance management, professional development, compensation, benefits, and payroll for Rotary’s global workforce.

 Newbauer holds a graduate degree in global human resource education from the University of Illinois at Urbana-Champaign and one in human resources management from North Park University in Chicago (both summa cum laude).
 He has worked at Rotary since 2004.

 Steven Routburg and his staff counsel the leadership of Rotary International, The Rotary Foundation, and the Secretariat staff on a wide range of issues about law and legal and corporate policy.
 The Office of the General Counsel also supports the organization’s Council on Legislation and manages the grant stewardship function for The Rotary Foundation.

 Routburg joined Rotary’s staff in 1996 and has been general counsel since 1999.
 He graduated from the University of Michigan Law School and received his undergraduate business degree from the Wharton School of the University of Pennsylvania.
 Routburg is a Paul Harris Fellow.